wizkie02/llt.new/README.md

-# Loelovestravel Website
+# Leo Loves Travel Website

-A fully functional multipage website for Loelovestravel, built with React and following the LLT brand guidelines.
+A fully functional multipage website for Leo Loves Travel, built with React and following the LLT brand guidelines.

 ## Features